Agungvpzz/Telco-Churn-Analysis/README.md

 - **TotalCharges**: Higher total charges are linked with non-churned customers, suggesting that customers who stay longer and hence pay more over time are less likely to churn.

 Overall, the Mann-Whitney U tests confirm significant differences in the distributions of these features between churned and non-churned customers, providing valuable insights for understanding and predicting customer churn.

+Since all the numeric features have significant p-values, we will include all of these columns for further analysis.

 ### Data Modeling
 - We utilized Logistic Regression as our base model and compared its performance with XGBoost to determine which model was better.